Skip to main content

 Who determines State significant development applications?

-The Independent Planning Commission (IPC) is the consent authority for a development application (DA) for State Significant Development (SSD) if the applicant is not a public authority, and at least one of the below;
+The Independent Planning Commission (IPC) is the consent authority for a State Significant Development (SSD) application if the applicant is not a public authority (or acting on behalf of one), and at least one of the below;

 • the local council has made a submission objecting to the application